Omaha Lawyers Helping The Injured Get Answers

 - Determination of liability

 - Available amount of insurance

 - Existence of any other insurance policies that may apply.

 In some cases, yes.
 Both Nebraska and Iowa have comparative fault laws that allow people to recover financial compensation for an accident if they were partially to blame.
-For example, a jury awards a man $100,000 for injuries from an accident, but finds he was 10% at fault for what happened.
-The award would be reduced by 10%, so the amount he actually received would be $90,000.
-However, if your fault in an accident is determined to be more than 50%, you are not eligible to recover any compensation.
+For example, a jury awards a man $100,000 for injuries from an accident, but finds he was 10 percent at fault for what happened.
+The award would be reduced by 10 percent, so the amount he received would be $90,000.
+If your fault in an accident is determined to be more than 50 percent, you aren’t eligible to recover any compensation.
 Since insurance companies often dispute the percentage of fault in an accident, you need an experienced lawyer to protect your rights.